There I was, minding my business…Well, not really…I was minding the business of an “authentic leader”.

 Your next “authentic leader” steps

-Therefore, here’s your opportunity to check your business and see if you’re using any of these useless rules in your business.
+Now, You need to check to see if you’re relying on any of these useless rules in your business.

 If you are, choose the one that’s causing you the most pain or the one that’s a low hanging fruit.
 Eliminate this one first and then plan how you will work on the rest.